superduper-io/superduper/docs/_build/html/_sources/watchers.rst.txt

 How watchers work under the hood
 --------------------------------

-Once a watcher has been created, the documents selected by the ``filter`` are wrapped in a ``torch.utils.data.DataLoader`` and outputs are computed.
+Once a watcher has been created, the documents selected by the ``filter_`` parameter are wrapped in a ``torch.utils.data.DataLoader`` and outputs are computed.
 For this, the utility function ``superduperdb.models.utils.apply_model`` is applied.
 The basic logic of this function is that the ``preprocess`` part is wrapped in a